whaleygeek/pyenergenie/README.md

 ====

 1. Finish off support for the legacy green-button devices.
+(This is nearly completed)

-2. Finish off the message scheduler, so that transmits only occur in safe timeslots that are less likely to collide with transmits from devices (and thus increase reliability of messaging in a large device installation)
+2. Write a message scheduler, so that transmits only occur in safe timeslots that are less likely to collide with transmits from devices (and thus increase reliability of messaging in a large device installation)